-Your number one and two then travels 160 floors at breakneck pace, gravity interrupted by a sophisticated system of bends in the pipes that slows it down.
-These pipes are soundproofed by the way, because nobody wants to listen to traveling waste all day.
+Your number one and two then travels 160 floors at breakneck pace, past luxury apartments, gravity interrupted by a sophisticated system of bends in the pipes that slows it down.
+These pipes are soundproofed by the way, because nobody wants to listen to traveling excrement all day.

 Ok, what then?

 Well, since the Burj Khalifa was built in such haste that nobody thought about where the poop would go, those souls have to drive this high falutin’ waste to a wastewater treatment plant, where they often stand in line for up to 24 hours to deposit their pungent truckload.

 That’s one tower down.
 But Dubai has 63 buildings that stand taller than 656 ft, and hundreds more that are smaller than that.